Honors Thesis Program

 Honors applicants are encouraged to apply for Undergraduate Research Grants (URG) through the Office of Undergraduate Research, Ginsberg Research Grants through the Department of Political Science, or to other grants to support their research.

-If you are considering pursuing honors, you should meet with a Political Science faculty member by the fall of your junior year to discuss your interest and research ideas.
+If you are considering pursuing honors, we encourage you to meet with a Political Science faculty member by the fall of your junior year to discuss your interest and research ideas.

-Requirements to apply for the Political Science Honors Program
+Requirements to apply to the Political Science Honors Program

 - GPA of at least 3.5 in the Political Science major and overall.
 To calculate your major GPA, find the average of the courses that are counting towards your Political Science major.

-- Complete at least seven political science courses before enrolling in Honors Program, usually in the fall quarter of senior year
+- Complete at least seven political science courses before starting the Honors Program, usually in the fall quarter of senior year

-- Recommended but not required: complete a research seminar (Poli Sci 395) before enrolling in the Honors Program
+- Recommended but not required: complete a political research seminar (Poli Sci 395) before enrolling in the Honors Program

 - Recommended but not required: complete a political science research methods class (Poli Sci 210, 211, 212, 310, 311, or 312) before enrolling in the Honors Program

 - Include your unofficial transcript (submitted via online application).

-- 2 - 3 page project proposal (submitted via online application).
+- Include a 2 - 3 page project proposal (submitted via online application).
 In your project proposal, try to address following information, even if it is only preliminary at this stage: